dpavlos/logstash-monitoring/README.md

 ![image](assets/tags.png)

 The drop down menus allow also multiple selection, so for example if you have multiple logstash instances you can select `All` and the panels will adapt accordingly to display graphs from all hosts.
-Below is an example of System stats from two logstash instances.
+Below is an example of System stats from two Logstash instances.
 Average CPU load is distinct (repeated) for each instance while metrics for total vmem usage and open file descriptors are visualized for both instances in `Logstash ps total vmem` and `Logstash ps fds` respectively.

 ![image](assets/system.png)

-The same logic applies also for plugins where you can select specific plugin id(s) as well as instance(s) to visualize, for example the average duration of filters.
+The same logic applies also for plugins where you can select specific id(s) as well as instance(s) to visualize (eg. the average duration of filters).
 This section is displayed under rows that are repeated based on the selected instance fqdn.

 ![image](assets/filters_duration.png)